vpasias/maas-sandbox/README.md

 ## Deploy OpenStack with Juju

-For OpenStack deployment, I have chosen OpenStack Stein on Ubuntu Bionic [openstack-base](https://jaas.ai/openstack-base) bundle from the official Juju charm store.
+For OpenStack deployment, I have chosen OpenStack Ussuri on Ubuntu Focal [openstack-base](https://jaas.ai/openstack-base) bundle from the official Juju charm store.